Paskalis Glabadanidis and Yufeng Han

 D. Compute the idiosyncratic variance of Cisco's excess return.

-Assume that when choosing only between the S&P500 and the T-bill we put 50% in the former and 50% in the latter.
+E. Assume that when choosing only between the S&P500 and the T-bill we put 50% in the former and 50% in the latter.
 Now consider adding Cisco to the portfolio.
-What are the optimal holdings of the S&P500, Cisco and the T-bill based on the historical returns?
+What are the optimal holdings of the S&P500, Cisco and the T-bill based on expectation equals historical mean? based on your expectation?

 G. Answer part E again using your expectation in F.